The takeover of NBFC (Non-Banking Financial Company) means the purchase of NBFC by another comp...

 Acquirer Company: Acquirer Company is the Company which is acquiring the target company.

-friendly takeover as the name insists is the takeover which takes place between the companies with their mutual consent.
+Friendly takeover as the name suggests is the takeover which takes place between the companies with their mutual consent.
 Acquirer Company offers the target company for being acquired and the same offer is being accepted by the target company and the process of takeover take place.
+Ordinarily, a friendly takeover takes place when the target company is happy with the benefits that they analysed.

-The RBI has specified some norms which are required to be followed by NBFC’s and they are:
+The RBI has specified some norms which are required to be followed by NBFC’s and they are as follows:

 After the expiry of the 31st day of newspaper notice, share transfer agreement shall be signed and remaining consideration shall be paid by the acquired company.

-Before the sale of business or transfer of business from Target Company to Acquirer Company target company shall take NOC from its creditors.
+Before the sale of business or transfer of business from Target Company to Acquirer Company, Target Company shall take NOC from its creditors.

 If no objections have been received and the RBI approves the scheme of taking over then the transfer of assets shall take place.
 But the transfer should not be contravening any clause of the agreement.